ComfyAssets/ComfyUI_PromptManager/README.md

    - Prompts extracted and linked
    - Any errors or issues encountered
 5. **Access imported data** through the normal gallery interface

+### 🏷️ AI AutoTag

+Automatically tag your entire image collection using JoyCaption vision models:

+#### **Model Options**

+- **JoyCaption Beta One FP16**: Full precision model for highest quality tagging (requires more VRAM)
+- **JoyCaption Beta One GGUF (FP8)**: Quantized model for lower VRAM usage with minimal quality loss

+#### **Two Tagging Modes**

+1. **AutoTag (Batch Mode)**: Tag your entire collection automatically
+   - Click **"🏷️ AutoTag"** in the admin dashboard
+   - Choose your model type (FP16 or GGUF)
+   - Select how to handle already-tagged images:
+     - **Skip images with existing tags**: Preserve your meticulous manual tagging work
+     - **Re-tag all images**: Overwrite existing tags with fresh AI analysis
+   - Customize the system prompt to match your collection style
+   - Monitor real-time progress as images are processed

+2. **Review Mode**: Tag images one-by-one with approval
+   - Review each image and its AI-generated tags before applying
+   - Edit, add, or remove tags before saving
+   - Skip images you don't want to tag
+   - Perfect for curating high-quality tag assignments

+#### **Handling Existing Tags**

+For users who have meticulously tagged their collections from the start:
+- AutoTag respects your existing work with the **"Skip tagged"** option
+- **"auto-scanned"** placeholder tags don't count as real tags
+- Choose to re-tag specific images while preserving others
+- Review mode asks before overwriting on each image

+#### **Customization**

+Adjust the system prompt to match your tagging style:
+- Focus on specific attributes (style, mood, composition, subjects)
+- Match your existing tag vocabulary
+- Optimize for your collection's theme (anime, photography, landscapes, etc.)

+#### **Requirements**

+- Sufficient VRAM for the chosen model (FP16 requires more, GGUF is lighter)
+- Models are downloaded automatically on first use
+- Feature requests and improvements are welcome!

 ### 🌐 Web Interface Features